-Like the interaction $\sigma{C-O} \rightarrow \sigma{C-F}^$ in oxetenes, the interaction $\sigma{C-C} \rightarrow \sigma{C-F}^$ may also be expected in the conrotatory ring openings of 3-fluoroalkyl-substituted cyclobutenes such as 3-CF3-, 3-CHF2- and 3-CH2F-cyclobutenes.
-An investigation into this and also whether or not the findings differed from those for the corresponding oxetene systems was, therefore, felt necessary.
-It also provides an opportunity to study, for the first time, the effects of conformational changes of the CHF2 and CH2F substituents in respect of the breaking cyclobutene bond.
-The orbital interaction is the greatest when the two bonds are antiperiplanar.
-Substituents' conformational effects on torquoselectivity have not been investigated prior to this report.
+Like the interaction $\sigma{C-O} \rightarrow \sigma{C-F}^$ in oxetenes, the interaction $\sigma{C-C} \rightarrow \sigma{C-F}^$ may also be expected in the openings of 3-fluoroalkyl-substituted cyclobutenes such as 3-CF3-, 3-CHF2- and 3-CH2F-cyclobutenes.
+An investigation into this and also whether or not the findings differed from those for the corresponding oxetenes was, therefore, felt necessary.
+It also provides an opportunity to study, for the first time, the effects of conformational changes in CHF2 and CH2F relative to the breaking ring bond.
+The orbital interaction is the greatest when the two bonds are antiperiplanar.11 The conformational effect of a substituent on torquoselectivity has not been investigated prior to this report.